Developing New Technologies to Extend Care to All Families Affected by Autism

 Fostering independence and opportunity

-As part of the Big Idea, the MIND Institute is also developing interventions for adolescents and adults, a subgroup of individuals living with ASD who often experience a sudden lack of services after high school.
+As part of the Big Idea, the MIND Institute is also developing interventions for adolescents and adults, a subgroup of individuals living with autism who often experience a sudden lack of services after high school.

 Technology will allow interventions from the MIND Institute to better address the needs of these individuals.
 Virtual reality, apps, artificial intelligence and facial recognition software will be further developed and tested to support positive behaviors in communication and social skills needed for daily life.